scarcane/scarcane.github.io/README.md

-# Scarcane Games
+# Scarcane

 Welcome to the official support page for Scarcane Games.

 ## Our Games
-- Happy Runner 2D – available on Amazon Appstore.
+- Happy Runner 2D

 ## Support
 If you have issues with the app, please contact us: